gardener/gardener/docs/development/secrets_management.md

 ```

 As explained above, this returns the bundle secret for the CA `my-ca` which might potentially contain both the current and the old CA (in case of rotation/regeneration).

+### Certificate Signing

+By default, client certificates are always signed by the current CA while server certificate are signed by the old CA (if it exists).
+This is to ensure a smooth exchange of certificate during a CA rotation (typically has two phases, ref [GEP-18](../proposals/18-shoot-CA-rotation.md#rotation-sequence-for-cluster-and-client-ca)):

+- Client certificates:
+  - In phase 1, clients get new certificates as soon as possible to ensure that all clients have been adapted before phase 2.
+  - In phase 2, the respective server drops accepting certificates signed by the old CA.
+- Server certificates:
+  - In phase 1, servers still use their old/existing certificates to allow clients to update their CA bundle used for verification of the servers' certificates.
+  - In phase 2, the old CA is dropped, hence servers need to get a certificate signed by the new/current CA. At this point in time, clients have already adapted their CA bundles.

+In case you control all clients and update them at the same time as the server, it is possible to make the secrets manager generate even server certificates with the new/current CA.
+This can help preventing certificate mismatches when the CA bundle is already exchanged while the server still serves with a certificate signed by a CA no longer part of the bundle.

+Let's consider the two following examples:

+1. `gardenlet` deploys a webhook server (`gardener-resource-manager`) and a corresponding `MutatingWebhookConfiguration` at the same time.
+In this case, the server certificate should be generated with the new/current CA to avoid above mentioned certificate mismatches during a CA rotation.
+2. `gardenlet` deploys a server (`etcd`) in one step, and a client (`kube-apiserver`) in a subsequent step.
+In this case, the default behaviour should apply (server certificate should be signed by old/existing CA).

 ## Reusing the SecretsManager in Other Components